Trusted WordPress tutorials, when you need them most.

 WordPress has two different ways to show a post preview.
 We’ve already covered the More block, but you can also create a preview using excerpts.

-For the people who visit your WordPress blog or website, previews created using excerpts and the More block look exactly the same.
+For visitors to your WordPress blog or website, previews are created using excerpts, and the More block looks exactly the same.
 However, some themes are coded to use excerpts, which means they will ignore your More blocks and show an excerpt instead.

 With that in mind, you can choose to create an excerpt manually instead.
 To do this, simply open a post and then click to expand the ‘Excerpt’ section in the right-hand menu.